Interplay between perturbative and non-perturbative effects with the ARES method: Conclusions

 Finally, we have performed new simultaneous fits of the strong coupling $\alpha_s$ and $\alpha_0$ using a selection of experimental data obtained by the ALEPH collaboration.
 We have been able to obtain consistent results for all event shapes for which hadronisation corrections were known.
 Moreover, we have performed a similar fit for the thrust major distributions and mean values.
 The resulting values of $\alpha_s$ and $\alpha_0$ are in the same ballpark as for other event shapes.

-The method we have devised is just the first attempt to improve the phenomenology of event-shape distributions and means at LEP.
+The method we have devised is just our own first attempt to improve the phenomenology of event-shape distributions and means at LEP.
 A further step is to extend our calculation to the three-jet region, along the lines of what was done in~\cite{Caola:2022vea,Nason:2023asn}.
 Such extension is particularly needed for the heavy-jet mass, wide-jet broadening and thrust major.
 Another direction of improvement is more sophisticated procedures to subtract unphysical divergences for recoil-sensitive event shapes.
-Last, we remark that although here for simplicity we have restricted our method to selected event shapes, our procedure can be extended to the two-jet rate, which is particularly important for precise $\alpha_s$ determinations.
+Last, we remark that although here for simplicity we have restricted our method to selected event shapes, our procedure could be extended to the two-jet rate, which is particularly important for precise $\alpha_s$ determinations.
+This requires including information on the rapidity of subsequent soft and collinear emissions, in a similar way as is done for NLL~\cite{Banfi:2001bz} and NNLL~\cite{Banfi:2016zlc} resummations and of course including the interplay between PT and NP emissions.
+We remark that for jet rates, the treatment of multiple ultra-soft emissions does not lead to the Milan factor and needs to be computed along the lines of~\cite{Dasgupta:2009tm}.
+We leave both issues for future work.

 \acknowledgments{The work of AB has been funded by the Science Technology and Facilities Council (STFC) under grant number ST/T00102X/1.
 The work of BKE has been funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No.~788223).
 RW acknowledges the hospitality of the CERN Theory Group while part of this work was performed.}